Siphon880gh/devbrain/Enterprise - Code Standards, Security, Compliance/_Security/Upload Forms or Upload Endpoints/_ Security Checklist - Upload.md

 ![[Pasted image 20250507205336.png]]
 #### **How to fix or avoid:**
 You could fix in various ways.
 - One way is to have regular expression match then change all periods to hyphen except the final period (since that's the file extension).
+This needs to be done at both frontend and backend (so the hacker can't just target the backend with their own file and request after sniffing what the upload endpoint is.)
+	- BUT - the user could have encoded once/twice/thrice/etc especially on the period (.), so recursively decode first:  [[Sanitization of inputs (form inputs, url search param, etc)]].
 - Another way is to enforce strict file extension and MIME types.
-- Another way is to restrict all uploads to one folder by getting only basename, and also restricting that folder chmod from execution and in apache or nginx you can disable php execution in that folder.
+- Another way is to disable php execution in the uploads folder, and then get only basename from the user upload and place the upload only in that uploads folder.

 ### Upload Unrestricted File Type RCE (Remote code execution)